valorwing/ConciseStringCompress/README.md

 -   **Guaranteed Compression**: Achieve a minimum of 24% compression on strings.
 -   **Custom Alphabet Support**: Use the default 6-bit alphabet or define your own 64-character alphabet.
 -   **Efficient Compression**: The library compresses and decompresses strings with O(n) complexity.
 -   **Network Transmission Ready**: Library guarantees that the last byte and bit will not be zero
+-   **Goroutine Safe**: Library ready for multithreaded environments
 ## Installation
 To use ConciseStringCompress, you can install it via `go get`:
 ```bash